mlmaster1995/chris-service-portfolio/Chris-Auth-Entry-Service/README.md

 </dependency>
 ```

-3. The client lib also needs following properties that needs to defined in the ```application.properties```:
+3. The client lib also needs following properties that needs to be in the ```application.properties```:
 ```
 ######## auth client props ########
 #auth client needs the database access